Important Changes for the Dashboard & v7.0.1 SDK

 - We strongly recommend enabling our new user verification system to protect authenticated users and their data from hackers

-- We’re publishing a new guide with a recommended QA testing protocol for your development team when enabling Conversational Issue Filing
+- We’ve published a new guide with a recommended QA testing protocol for your development team when enabling Conversational Issue Filing

-All of these features and changes will be documented in our Knowledge Base and developer documentation by April 23rd.
-This notice will also be posted in our Knowledge Base with links to that newly updated documentation.
-Keep an eye out for additional details in our April newsletter!
+All of these features and changes are documented in our Knowledge Base and developer documentation.
+This notice will remain posted in our Knowledge Base with links to that newly updated documentation.

 Changes for Developers